jiweixing/bit-rars/README.md

   The basic instructions in RV32I are mainly supported.<br>
   Directives and macro are supported.<br>
   A few pseudo-instructions are supportet. we noticed that it's not enough and will be added in the future version.<br>
+### More modifications：
+  Frame has been modified to support Risc-V
+Several tools have been modified and tested.
 ## 3. Installing and Running
   There is a .jar in bin, Java JRE required.<br>
   Now you are at the main UI of rars. <br>